Skip to Main Content

 • Students must successfully complete a minimum of 70% of the total number of hours for which they are enrolled after the first week of the enrollment period and cumulatively.
 Each program determines progress to be reasonable by dividing the cumulative number of credits the student has successfully completed by the cumulative number of credits the student has attempted.

 • Students enrolled in the Doctor of Medicine Program must complete 100% of attempted credits in the first year in order to progress to the second year.
-All fourth year students must have satisfied all requirements as specified by the program in order to graduate.
+All fourth-year students must have satisfied all requirements as specified by the program in order to graduate.

-3. Qualitative Requirement: Reviewed at the end of each Term/Year.
-Successful completion of a course for all students, for purposes of SAP calculations, means a student must earn a grade of Credit (Cr), Pass (P), Satisfactory (S) or better.
+• Successful completion of a course for all students, for purposes of SAP calculations, means a student must earn a grade of Credit (Cr), Pass (P), Satisfactory (S) or better.
 All other grades, including F (Fail), I (Incomplete), or W (Withdrawal) will not be counted as successful completion.
 Only an incomplete that has been changed to a passing grade can be added to the number of hours completed for the semester of the original registration.
 It is the students’ responsibility to notify the Office of Financial Aid once an incomplete grade has been changed to a valid grade.

 SAP Probation and Appeal Process